-Colorado data has shown that at current prevalence rates, the age classes of deer most likely to be infected are 4-6 year old males.
-Without changing the population or sex ratio, managers could change a herd's age structure to reduce the number of 4-6 year-old males and increase the number of 1-3 year-old males.
+Colorado data has shown that at current prevalence rates, the age classes of deer most likely to be infected are 4-6-year-old males.
+Without changing the population or sex ratio, managers could change a herd's age structure to reduce the number of 4-6-year-old males and increase the number of 1-3-year-old males.
+Managers would likely implement antler point restrictions to increase harvest of adult males.
+However, antler point restrictions create an additional regulation to enforce, they assume harvest of adult males will increase, and they may create a surge of younger males entering the mature age classes after a few years of implementation.
+If deer behavior changes and males become nocturnal, reduction in population or sex ratio may still be necessary.